Employee or Stipendee? Issues to Consider

 Tax Issues

 Tax issues are best addressed in consultation with a qualified attorney or tax advisor, which may be available through your host institution.
 The NHFP office unfortunately cannot advise you on tax issues, nor provide funding related to tax attorney or tax advisor fees.
 Taxes are paid by fellows whether they are stipendee or employee.
-Find relevant information on the National Postdoctoral Association’s overview of tax issues page.
+Check the National Postdoctoral Association for additional information.

 For employees, federal and state taxes are likely to be withheld automatically by your host institution.
 You may also want to ask about Social Security and Medicare taxes.